Assignment 1: DataLab (due on Tue, Sep 16, 2025 by 11:59pm)

 -

-is a modified version of an ANSI C compiler from the MIT CILK group that you can use to check for compliance with the coding rules for each puzzle (allowed operators and maximum number of operations).
-You can run it as./dlc bits.c
+dlcis a modified version of an ANSI C compiler from the MIT CILK group that you can use to check for compliance with the coding rules for each puzzle (allowed operators and maximum number of operations).
+You can run it as./dlc bits.c: the program runs silently unless it detects a problem, such as an illegal operator, too many operators, or non-straightline code in the integer puzzles.
+Run as./dlc -e bits.cto also print the number of operations used by each function.
+You can ignore any warnings about/usr/include/stdc-predef.h:1: Warning: Non-includable file <command-line> included from includable file. -

-to compute correctness/performance points and produce your final score (the instructors will use this program to evaluate your solution).
-Run it as./grade
+gradeusesbtestanddlcto compute correctness/performance points and produce your final score (the instructors will use this program to evaluate your solution).
+Run it as./grade.

 Hand-In Instructions